EgoEnv: Human-centric environment representations from egocentric video: Experiments

-We begin by evaluating our our model's ability to predict the direction of each object in its vicinity by calculating the average precision (AP) for each direction.
-Predicting objects forward, right and left achieve 33.8, 36.1 and 34.1 AP respectively.
-Predicting labels behind the camera-wearer is the hardest with 24.4 AP.
+We begin by evaluating the pose embedding network trained to predict relative pose discretized into 12 angles and 4 distance ranges.
+On the validation set, the model achieves accuracies of 48.4\% on relative distance prediction and 34.4\% on relative orientation prediction.
+Note that this task is challenging --- models must predict relative pose for all possible pairs of observations in a trajectory using their visual features alone --- however the goal is to generate pose encodings, not to output perfect pose.
+Next, we evaluate how well our model can infer the local state, reporting average precision (AP) in each direction.
+Given a \emph{forward} view, objects can be reliably recognized (37.8 AP) compared to naively outputting the distribution of objects seen at training (5.4 AP).
+Moreover, our approach can link views in the video trajectory to also infer and anticipate objects in other directions, i.e., to the right, left and behind (21.5, 24.9 and 20.2 AP respectively) given the forward view.
 We visualize the attention weights learned by our model to link relevant observations to the query in \reffig{fig:attn_viz}.
-Our model learns to select informative views for the local state prediction task.
-Importantly, these views are not simply temporally adjacent frames or views with high visual overlap --- they are views that help reveal the surroundings of the selected query.
-For example, the view with highest attention score (0.82) looks at the dining table directly \emph{behind} (left panel), allowing our model to benefit from information beyond its field of view.
+Our model learns to select informative views for the task beyond just temporally adjacent frames or views with high visual overlap.
+For example, in the first image, the view with highest attention score (1.0) looks at the bed directly \emph{to the left} (yellow box), allowing our model to benefit from information beyond its field of view.